The Science of Layer Lighting

 per hen over a 27-week production period.
 In a barn holding 10,000 laying hens this amounts to a substantial increase in production.

 ONCE® has a team of experts who know the best solutions specific to you and your animals.
 They make sure you get a lighting layout with the correct light levels and placement of the lights, for free!
 They can also help answer questions about lighting schedules and surge protectors as well.
 Contact someone on our Layer team today to learn more about what the right lighting program can do for you:

 Switching from incandescent lighting to LED lighting with dimming can save you anywhere from 85 to 95% of your lighting electricity costs.
 Switching from compact fluorescent lamps (CFLs) to ONCE® LED lighting products saves from 45 to 50%.

 Durable and Lasting Product Design

-ONCE® animal-centric lighting systems go beyond traditional LEDs by offering a SOLUTION so both the animal and your bottom line benefit.
+ONCE® animal lighting goes beyond traditional LEDs by offering a SOLUTION so both the animal and your bottom line benefit.
 By researching the science of light exclusively for the agricultural market, ONCE® is able to incorporate a robust design that is made specifically for harsh agricultural environments.

 The Jelly Jar (JJ), Junction Box (JB), and Hard Wire (HW) versions are suitable for use in wet locations and are IP-66 rated.
 Article 547 of the National Electric Code requires LED luminaries in agricultural building be suitable for wet locations.
 This is to prevent electrical shock hazard, reduce the risk of fire, and prolong the life of the equipment.